 Antique Aircraft- Constructed by the original manufacturer (or licensee) on or before August 31, 1945

 Classic Aircraft- Constructed from September 1, 1945 through December 31, 1955

 Contemporary Aircraft- Constructed from January 1, 1956 through December 31, 1970

 In many communities VAA members have formed local Chapters to share their enthusiasm for these special aircraft.
 Division members also receive Vintage Airplane magazine, the group’s outstanding publication.
 The magazine highlights the maintenance, operation, and restoration of vintage aircraft.
 It includes “how-to” articles, reports on aircraft restoration, historic articles, and much more.

-If you’re tired of just being an observer and want to be a part of the action, step right up to the VAA Volunteer Registration Booth adjacent to the Vintage entry archway, near the VAA Red Barn.
+If you’re tired of just being an observer and want to be a part of the action, step right up to the VAA Volunteer Center adjacent to the Vintage entry archway, near the VAA Red Barn.
 You can volunteer and be part of the EAA experience.
 When you go home this year, you won’t say, “I was at Oshkosh”; you’ll say, “I was a part of Oshkosh!”

-Other activities in the Vintage area include:
+Other activities in Vintage at AirVenture include:

 Annual VAA Picnic

 The VAA Picnic is Wednesday evening during AirVenture at the Tall Pines Cafe.
 The picnic is a great chance for VAA members and their guests to join for an evening of food and fellowship.
 Tram service from the VAA Red Barn to the picnic is available.
 Tickets are available inside the Red Barn and must be purchased prior to the picnic.

 “An airworthy type certificated (as well as FUN and AFFORDABLE) vintage plane can be purchased for around $15,000.
 That’s one-half to one-third of the cost of a new SUV.”
 FInd out more about Fun and Affordable Vintage Airplanes.